cectf/cectf-server/README.md

 Navigate to the project repository and run `./setup_workspace.sh`.
 This will set up the python virtual environment and install the python dependencies.

 You will need to install MariaDB (https://mariadb.com/downloads/#aptyum) and have it running on localhost.
+For testing purposes, the user `travis` with no password needs to be created (`CREATE USER 'travis'@'localhost' IDENTIFIED BY '';`)

 Run `db_setup.sh` to set up the `test` database with dummy data.
 Right now this provisions a user `a` with password `b`, and an admin user `abc` with password `123`.
 You will need to use these credentials to log in to the app.